davidtw0320/Camera-Position-System/README.md

 + **Simulation: a 2D picture projected from 3D point cloud model**
   + Simulated the photo taken from the camera to be a picture projected from a 3D point cloud model.

-  + Implemented simulation in three segmented part of the photo.
+  + Implemented simulation in three segmented parts of the photo.
 There are 30%, 70%, and 30% of the picture from top to bottom separately.

   + Deasigned each segmented parts to drop pixels by the parameter *dropPixelRate* (30%, 20%, 30%).